Salsola tragus: Other problems and products

-Kali tragus caught against a fence in Omaopio, on the Hawaiian Island of Maui (December 2000).
+Salsola tragus caught against a fence in Omaopio, on the Hawaiian Island of Maui (December 2000).

 One of the unwelcome attributes of Salsola tragus is that it commonly presents a fire hazard, firstly because it is flammable once it is thoroughly dry, partly as a result of its nitrate content, which may be very high, sometimes over 6% dry weight.
-Secondly, in a season in which the Kali growth has been heavy, high winds often accumulate shocking tangles of the tumbleweeds, covering entire buildings or trapping vehicles so completely as to prevent unaided escape, particularly in the event that the dry material ignites.
+Secondly, in a season in which the Salsola growth has been heavy, high winds often accumulate shocking tangles of the tumbleweeds, covering entire buildings or trapping vehicles so completely as to prevent unaided escape, particularly if the dry material ignites.
 When they bank up against wire fences, the force of the wind against the mass is likely to damage the fence, and so will the fire if the mass ignites.
 In wildfire conditions in open country, strong winds often blow burning tumbleweeds across firebreaks, frustrating standard fire control measures.
-When the burning weeds are stopped by buildings or stacks, they ignite such objects more effectively than any other tumbleweed on the open plains, being compact and woody at maturity, as well as highly flammable.
+When buildings or stacks stop the burning weeds, they ignite such objects more effectively than any other tumbleweed on the open plains, being compact and woody at maturity, as well as highly flammable.

 The Salsola tragus complex has been associated with presumably allergic sensitivities to various parts of the plant.
 Many people develop skin rashes and assorted other reactions after exposure to the plant.
-Scratches and abrasions from spines or hard stems from the plant may cause itching or inflamed skin.
+Scratches and abrasions from the plant's spines or hard stems may cause itching or inflamed skin.
 Furthermore, fertilisation in this genus plus most species in the entire family is at least partly by wind pollination, and in some regions their pollen load may represent up to 5% of the total pollen load, causing many allergic sensitizations.

-Some species also are harvested for the extraction of compounds such as the alkaloid “salsolin”, used in the preparation of certain pharmaceuticals.
+Some species are also harvested for the extraction of compounds such as the alkaloid "salsolin", used in the preparation of certain pharmaceuticals.

 In its dried, tumbleweed form, the plant is generally difficult to work with, being springy, spiny, flammable and brittle, but like many other dried vegetable materials, primarily grass straw, it has been baled and used in building houses in regions such as parts of Nebraska, where not only timber, but even sod, often was in short supply.

-Experimental work in Turkey suggests that chopped, milled and briquetted, optionally with the addition of other organic wastes such as sawdust and nut shells, the woody tumbleweed waste makes a usable rural fuel.
+Experimental work in Turkey suggests that chopped, milled, and briquetted, optionally with the addition of other organic wastes such as sawdust and nut shells, the woody tumbleweed waste makes a usable rural fuel.

-In its freshly sprouted form, before it has developed spines or unpleasantly tough fibres, Kali tragus has been recommended as a salad, stir-fry, or potherb for human consumption.
+In its freshly sprouted form, before it has developed spines or unpleasantly tough fibres, Salsola tragus has been recommended as a salad, stir-fry, or potherb for human consumption.
 Such dishes would be harmless in modest quantities or if the strain used has a low oxalate and nitrate content.